-After graduation, Kellsie received an Associate’s degree in Nursing from SWIC and was accepted to the Goldfarb School of Nursing.
-She began her first semester of Nursing School, when the cancer returned.
-Kellsie lost her battle with this disease in June of 2011, just short of her 21st birthday.
+Kellsie received an Associate’s degree in Nursing from SWIC and was accepted to the Goldfarb School of Nursing.
+She began her first semester of Nursing School when the cancer returned.

-To honor Kellsie’s memory and her dreams of becoming a nurse, The Marchbanks family, through the Kellsie’s Hope Foundation, has established a $500 Scholarship to be awarded annually, to a High School Senior whose goal is to become a nurse and exemplifies Kellsie’s giving spirit.
+To honor Kellsie’s memory and her dreams of becoming a nurse, the Kellsie’s Hope Foundation has established one $500 scholarship and three $1000 scholarships to be awarded annually to someone whose goal is to become a nurse or wants to advance their degree and exemplifies Kellsie’s compassion and giving spirit.

 A $1000 Scholarship to be awarded annually to anyone pursuing a nursing degree.

 A $1000 Scholarship to be awarded annually to a pediatric oncology nurse who wants to advance their degree or attend an accredited conference or workshop.

 A $1000 Scholarship to be awarded annually to a pediatric oncology nurse at Children’s Hospital who wants to advance their degree or attend an accredited conference or workshop.